mwyvr/rid/README.md

-`rid` did not have ultra-high performance as an objective; using cryptographically secure random number generation is inherently slower than an incrementing counter.
+`rid` did not have ultra-high performance as an objective; using cryptographically secure random number generation is inherently slower than an incrementing counter such as used in `xid`.

-On my laptop, writing 1 million generated IDs to /dev/null < 0.7 seconds.
+On my laptop, connected to a fast network (entropy comes in part from the net) writing 1 million generated IDs to /dev/null < 0.7 seconds.
 This is fast enough for any of my use cases.

     $ time rid -c 1000000 > /dev/null
     real    0m0.710s
     user    0m0.448s
     sys	    0m0.267s

-Desktop with 8 cores:
+Desktop with 8 cores/16 "cpus":

     goos: linux
     goarch: amd64